ce482/flavour-unit-eats-verse/README.md

 # The Flavour Unit Corp

 This repository contains the official website for The Flavour Unit Corporation.
+This project was built using the Loveable platform.
+I led the product design, UX flows, and contributed to custom logic, authentication, and styling post-export using React and Supabase.

 ## Deployment Instructions